Location is an approximation

 Day #8

 Today we head to Kyoto.
-We will visit the Nijo Castle and Kiyomizudera.
-We will also go to the Nishiki Market.
+We will visit the Nijo Castle and Kinjakuji temple.
+We will also go to the Nishiki indoor street market.
 (B/-/D)

 Day #9